iem-projects/ncview/README.md

 The original home of Ncview is http://meteora.ucsd.edu/~pierce/ncview_home_page.html

 This is a fork from Ncview 2.1.2.
-Ncview is (C)opyright by David W. Pierce and released under the GNU GPL v1 (see file `COPYING`).
+Ncview is (C)opyright by David W. Pierce and released under the GNU GPL v3 (see `INSTALL`).

 ## Building on OS X 10.6